 Dr Klupp is lecturer in interprofessional health sciences in the School of Science of Health at Western Sydney University.
 Her academic background spans health, medicine and education.
 Nerida has performed systematic reviews and clinical trials in complementary medicine treating cardiovascular risk factors.

 Dr Nammi has a doctorate in pharmaceutical sciences, specialising in pharmacology.
 He has over 15 years of experience in pharmacological research in the areas of endocrine and cardiovascular pharmacology through working on various projects in academic and industrial setting with special focus on the cause and treatment of metabolic syndrome and type 2 diabetes

-Dr Karamacoska is a Postdoctural Research Fellow investigating vascular dementia at NICM Health Research Institute.
+Dr Karamacoska is a cognitive neuroscientist and was appointed in 2021 as a Research Support Program Fellow at NICM Health Research Institute.
 She has strong interest in improving the health of individuals at risk of, or diagnosed with, conditions that affect the brain.